-Your safest bet is to always go into the station itself to pay for gas or visit an actual teller when withdrawing cash rather than use an ATM.
-A card reader in front of a cashier is always harder for a scammer to target.
+When you’re buying gas, your safest bet is to go inside the gas station to pay for it.
+If you’re withdrawing cash, use a teller instead of an ATM.
+A card reader that sits in front of a cashier is harder to tamper with.

 Feel for foul play

 Before inserting or swiping your card, always check to see if the card reader is firmly attached.
-If there is movement, or if your card doesn’t slide in properly, it may have been tampered with.
-Look for signs of small cameras near the keyboard, which could be used to record your PIN.
+If it moves or your card doesn’t slide in properly, it may have been tampered with.
+Look for signs of small cameras near the keyboard that could be used to record your PIN.

 Pay with a mobile wallet

-Mobile wallets, like Apple Pay, Google Pay, and Samsung Pay, provide another layer of security when opting for cashless payment methods.
-While the primary perk of digital wallets is their convenience factor, they use encryption technology to protect the information on your cards, so your actual card data is never involved in the transaction.
+Mobile wallets, like Apple Pay, Google Pay and Samsung Pay, provide another layer of security when opting for cashless payment.
+While the primary perk of digital wallets is their convenience, they use encryption technology to protect the information on your cards, so your card data is never involved in the transaction.

 Use an app